Wasserstein normalized autoencoder for anomaly detection: Conclusions

 Anomaly detection using autoencoders (AEs) relies on learning a reconstruction function that gives high reconstruction error to phase space regions with low probability density, such that they can be identified as anomalous.
 However, standard AEs are prone to learn to reconstruct outliers because they are free to minimize the reconstruction error outside the training phase space.
 In addition, they may exhibit complexity bias, learning to identify examples as anomalous only if their feature distribution is more complex than the training data.
 The normalized autoencoder (NAE) paradigm promotes the AE reconstruction error to an energy function in the framework of energy-based models, in order to define a normalized probabilistic model.
 This is achieved by minimizing the negative log-likelihood of the training data from the energy-based model probability.
 In practice, this method presents a number of failure modes, such as divergence of the loss function and phase space degeneracy, leading to low reconstruction error for phase space regions distinct from the training data.

 The Wasserstein normalized autoencoder (\wnae), an improvement over the NAE, is introduced to solve these failure modes.
 This is achieved by directly minimizing the Wasserstein distance between the probability distribution of the training data and the Boltzmann distribution of the energy function of the model.
 This Wasserstein distance is found to be highly correlated with signal identification performance while still being fully signal-agnostic, preserving the unsupervised nature of the approach.
 The performance is studied in the context of a search for new physics with the CMS experiment, using top-antitop quark production as the standard model background and nonresonant semivisible jet production from a strongly coupled dark sector as the proposed signal model.
-The classification of the signal events as outliers by the \wnae is shown to be on par with or better than that of the NAE.
-Further, the \wnae approach is found to mitigate complexity bias, as it can effectively identify top quark jets as anomalous when trained on semivisible jet signal events.
+The classification of the signal jets as outliers by the \wnae is shown to be on par with or better than that of the NAE.
+Further, the \wnae approach is found to mitigate complexity bias, as it can effectively identify top quark jets as anomalous when trained on semivisible jets from signal events.
+While the \wnae is found to be stable and effective for the anomaly detection task studied here, it may suffer from the generic failure modes inherent to anomaly detection models and energy-based models, including: overlap of the signal and background distributions in input space; training data contaminated by anomalous examples; or failure to effectively sample the model probability distribution.